Airport: Environmental concerns and sustainability

-Some of the airport administrations prepare and publish annual environmental reports to show how they consider these environmental concerns in airport management issues and how they protect environment from airport operations.
-These reports contain all environmental protection measures performed by airport administration in terms of water, air, soil and noise pollution, resource conservation and protection of natural life around the airport.

 A 2019 report from the Cooperative Research Programs of the US Transportation Research Board showed all airports have a role to play in advancing greenhouse gas (GHG) reduction initiatives.
 Small airports have demonstrated leadership by using their less complex organizational structure to implement newer technologies and to serve as a proving ground for their feasibility.
 Large airports have the economic stability and staff resources necessary to grow in-house expertise and fund comprehensive new programs.

 A growing number of airports are installing solar photovoltaic arrays to offset their electricity use.
 The National Renewable Energy Lab has shown this can be done safely.
 This can also be done on the roofs of the airports and it has been found that the solar panels on these buildings work more effectively when compared to residential panels.

 The world's first airport to be fully powered by solar energy is located at Kochi, India.

-Another airport known for considering environmental concerns is Seymour Airport in the Galapagos Islands.
+As a part of their sustainability efforts, more and more airports are starting to explore the consequences of more electric aircraft coming into service.
+Electric aircraft require much energy; operating 49 small 50-passenger short-range battery electric aircraft would demand at least 16 GWh/year, and with short turnaround times between different flights, the charging powers have to be substantial.
+To tackle these issues, more airports are starting to look into alternative energy production such as solar power and wind power, but also how to use airport areas for biomass production.
+Another solution investigated is to use energy storage to charge during the night and use to charge the aircraft during daytime.